What is gonorrhoea?

 How is gonorrhoea treated?

-Gonorrhoea infection is treated with a single dose of antibiotics given as an injection.
+Gonorrhoea infection is treated with antibiotics.

-Your sexual partner/s of the last 2 months should be notified so they can also be tested and if necessary receive treatment.
+Your sexual partner/s of the last two months should be notified so they can also be tested and if necessary receive treatment.
 Your doctor or nurse can help you with this and there are websites where partner notification can be done anonymously.

 Prevention of gonorrhoea

-- Use condoms.
+- Use condoms/dental dams.

 - Make sure semen, blood, vaginal or anal fluid are not passed between partners.